 A smaller craft was the pātiki (meaning ‘flounder’ in Māori).
 These small unballasted centreboarders were fast, with hulls that could plane.
 They became very popular in Napier.
 Other open sailing-boat types dwindled to New Zealand classes of 16-foot, 14-foot and 10-foot dinghies.
 They were raced at the Sumner estuary near Christchurch, and at Dunedin, while Wellington had active dinghy sailing, venturing into square-bilge designs by 1900.

 The one threat to the rise of yachting was the motorised launch.
-The first internal combustion engines were hard to start, heavy and unreliable, using fuel that was a fire risk.
+The first internal combustion engines were hard to start, heavy and unreliable, and used fuel that was a fire risk.
 But by 1905 only the last problem remained.
-Increasingly, families would take part in recreational boating, while yachting had always been restricted to men.
+While yachting had always been restricted to men, families increasingly took part in recreational boating.

 A number of builders switched their energies to the new motorised craft.
 Yachties, however, dismissed them as ‘stinkboats’, and yachting quickly recovered its confidence.